shinux/node-apollo-client/README.md

 Features:

 1. implement all APIs described in [official documentation](https://github.com/ctripcorp/apollo/wiki/%E5%85%B6%E5%AE%83%E8%AF%AD%E8%A8%80%E5%AE%A2%E6%88%B7%E7%AB%AF%E6%8E%A5%E5%85%A5%E6%8C%87%E5%8D%97)
+2. high availability by caching configs in local files which simulate JAVA SDK does.
-2. written in TypeScript and typing support
+3. written in TypeScript and typing support

 ## client logic and availability